rainerknabenbauer/GDPR-Shield/README.md

 You're going to receive an eMail with a link.
 The link contains a token.
 Once you click it, all your data is scraped off of our systems.

 It's secure, because only you can access your eMail.
+No need for an extra account.
 No need to beg us to delete your data.
 We're better off without it.